Mentorship Programs

 With these three points in mind, let’s jump in.
 This guide is an extensive outline of the most effective practices all mentoring programs have in common.

-What are mentorship programs?
+What are work mentorship programs?

-Mentorship programs are typically relationships between senior and junior employees, with the former providing guidance and advice on career development, work performance, and other aspects of professional life.
+Employee mentoring programs are typically relationships between senior and junior employees, with the former providing guidance and advice on career development, work performance, and other aspects of professional life.

 We looked into the most successful programs and saw three common traits among them.